Crista2019/GibberishEncryptor/README.md

   ```
   title_image = ImageTk.PhotoImage(Image.open("C:/gibberish/title_image.gif"))
   ```
   leads to the location of title_image.gif in your computer.

-You may need to change this in the code.
+Hint: You may need to change this in the code if you chose not to store the "gibberish" file in your C: drive.
-  Hint: the title image should be the same file path as "gibberish_encryption.py"
+The title image should be the same file path as "gibberish_encryption.py"